 - Presentations to boards on competition compliance matters (ongoing)

 - Presentation on understanding risk allocation provisions in procurement contracts (2018)

 - Presentation to Saskatchewan Industrial and Mining Suppliers Association (SIMSA) on advanced procurement matters

 - “The Interplay Between Oil and Gas, and Potash,” Oil and Gas Update Seminar, Law Society of Saskatchewan (2014)

 - One of the Best Lawyers in Canada – Mining Law (since 2014)

-- One of Canada’s Leading Lawyers – Mining, Canadian Legal Lexpert Directory
+- A leading practitioner, Corporate Commercial, Mining, Canadian Legal Lexpert Directory